Search This Blog

 Overhanging Edge

-The contrast between lid an box wasn't my original intent.
+The contrast between lid and box wasn't my original intent.
 I started with a scrap of beech for the top but it worked loose while being cut and was ruined.
 A constant potential of using the CNC for making small parts.
 I may darken the box with a walnut stain to lessen the contrast between box and lid.

 4D